hkalateh/SpringDataJPAIntroduction/README.md

 # SpringDataJPAIntroduction
-this is just a sample for my learning
+this is just a sample for my practice